Ameg-yag/i2p-browser-design-docs/TheDesignAndImplOfI2PBrowser.md

 The Tor project has done a good job with their browser, and we share a lot of common privacy and security patches, however we don't intend to be a direct copy or be fully based upon TBB as it has a lot of patches related to Tor spesific functionality that I2P won't need.

+Working together with the people over at TBB isn't totally out of the question from our end, but as long as they pretend we don't exists - it's not possible.

 ## <a name="designreq"></a>Design Requirements and Philosophy